Black Hole (comics): Reception

-The collected edition won the 2006 Harvey Award for "Best Graphic Album of Previously Published Work".
-Burns also won the 1998, 1999, 2001, 2002, 2004, 2005 and 2006 Harvey Award as "Best Inker" for his work on the series.
-Black Hole won the 2006 Ignatz Award for "Outstanding Anthology or Collection".
-It was the 2007 winner of the "Essentials of Angoulême" award.
+The collected edition won the 2006 Harvey Award for Best Graphic Album of Previously Published Work.
+Burns also won the 1998, 1999, 2001, 2002, 2004, 2005 and 2006 Harvey Awards for Best Inker for his work on the series.

+Black Hole won the 2006 Ignatz Award for Outstanding Anthology or Collection.
+It was the 2007 winner of the Angoulême Essentials award.

-It was voted the third best foreign comic book published in Japan for the 2013 Gaiman Award presentation.
+It was voted the third-best foreign comic book published in Japan for the 2013 Gaiman Award presentation.

 In popular culture

-The Knife album Silent Shout, along with the music video for the title track and some of the press photos, were inspired by Black Hole.
+The Knife's Silent Shout has a title track of the same name and music video that were inspired by Black Hole.

-The 2012 song "The Pit", according to Silversun Pickups vocalist Brian Aubert, was inspired by Black Hole.
+The 2012 song "The Pit" by Silversun Pickups was inspired by Black Hole.

-Attempted film and eventual series adaptation
+Adaptation

-In 2006 Alexandre Aja was set to direct the feature film adaptation, with Neil Gaiman and Roger Avary attached to adapt the screenplay for Paramount Pictures, MTV Films, and Plan B. In 2007 director Rupert Sanders released an abbreviated live-action adaptation of Black Hole on his website as part of his pitch for the project.

-In February 2008 Variety reported that the film would be directed by David Fincher.
-In October 2008, MTV reported that scriptwriters Gaiman and Avary had left the production, reporting that their script would not be used by Fincher - though no replacement scriptwriter was announced.
-In 2010, Fincher also removed his name from the project to focus on directing The Girl with the Dragon Tattoo trilogy, however as of October 2013 he was once more attached to direct Black Hole.
+In 2006 Alexandre Aja was set to direct a feature film adaptation, with Neil Gaiman and Roger Avary attached to adapt the screenplay for Paramount Pictures, MTV Films and Plan B. In February 2008 Variety reported that the film would be directed by David Fincher.
+In October 2008, MTV reported that Gaiman and Avary had left the production and that their script would not be used by Fincher, though no replacement scriptwriter was announced.
+In 2010, Fincher also exited the project but in October 2013 he was once more attached to direct.

+In 2007 Rupert Sanders released an abbreviated live-action adaptation of Black Hole on his website as part of his pitch for the project.

-In 2018, the project was revived when New Regency acquired the rights to the film with Rick Famuyiwa attached to write and direct after making his Sundance hit Dope.
+In 2018, the project was revived when New Regency acquired the rights to the film with Rick Famuyiwa attached to write and direct.
 In October 2025, New Regency and Plan B re-announced the project as a television series for Netflix with Jane Schoenbrun set to write and direct.